Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Problems/0D/index.md

 - a post-processing (`SLOTH` type `PostProcessing`),
 - auxiliary variables  (`SLOTH` type `Variables').

 The parameters will be defined later on this page.
-Here, focus is made on the variables.
+Here, the focus is made on the variables.
 It is important to keep in mind that the inputs of the `Calphad_Problem` are the auxialiary variables whereas the outputs correspond the primary variables (see the [dedicated page of the manual](../../../Variables/index.md) for more details about `Variable` objects).

-The inputs are the initial condition expressed in terms of temperature, pressure and composition.
-When performing multiphysics simulation involving heat transfer, mass diffusion and CALPHAD calculations, it is often preferable to use separate auxiliary variables rather than a single and unified collection of variables within one `Variables` object.
+The inputs are the initial conditions expressed in terms of temperature, pressure and composition.
+When performing multiphysics simulations involving heat transfer, mass diffusion and CALPHAD calculations, it is often preferable to use separate auxiliary variables rather than a single and unified collection of variables within one `Variables` object.

 !!! example "Definition of a fictitious  `Calphad_Problem`"
     ```c++